JDBgit9/Responsive-Portfolio/README.md

 ### conclusion
 This is very hard.
 I don't know if this is the right course for me.
 I do not understand and everything is going so fast.
 I don't want to give up but I do am not understanding this right now.
+I need a tutor.
+I am going to turn this in as is with the knowledge that this is not good work.
+I apologize but most people came in witj foreknowledge of this and I feel that I am so behind.